-- Gundam SEED Destiny has a version of this that is both extreme and stupid.
-The the Earth Alliance's enhanced soldiers each possess a "block word" that's supposed to render them docile.
+- Mobile Suit Gundam SEED Destiny has a version of this that is both extreme and stupid.
+The Earth Alliance's enhanced soldiers each possess a "block word" that's supposed to render them docile.
 What it actually does, however, is drive them completely nuts.
 To make matters worse, the two block words we hear are common words that one is very likely to hear on a daily basis: "die" for Stella and "mother" for Auel.
-In fact, the one time we see Auel subjected to his block word he blurts out Stella's during his mad ranting, making the situation that much worse.
+In fact, the one time we see Auel subjected to his block word, he blurts out "Mother's gonna die!", which in turn sets Stella off and makes the situation that much worse.

 - Indirect in City of Dreams: Those who don't want to play anymore simply wake up.

 - A Buffy the Vampire Slayer fanfic has the safe word Hellmouth, chosen for its unsexyness.